TsankovLab/PM_scRNA_atlas/readme.md

 git clone https://github.com/TsankovLab/PM_scRNA_atlas.git

 ```
+and download in the same folder seurat objects of tumor and pbmc scRNA from GSE190597

 These are the R packages required to reproduce the scRNA analysis.
 Additionally, to install cNMF (https://github.com/dylkot/cNMF ) and SCENIC (https://github.com/aertslab/SCENIC) softwares please refer to the corresponding GitHub pages